Snowshoeing in Banff National Park is a fun, invigorating way to spend time outdoors in…

 Read on to see what you can do in each mountain town.

 I love the town of Banff but I rarely venture near it in the height of summer.
 Still, it makes a great base for a few nights, but I’d be inclined to stay away from the downtown area.
-Check out the Juniper Hotel just off the road to Mount Norquay.
+Check out the Juniper Hotel & Bistro just off the road to Mount Norquay.
 Buffalo Mountain Lodge is another superb choice that gets you away from the hustle and bustle – as does the hotel at the Banff Centre.

 Of course there is all sorts of great backcountry camping that will get you far away from any crowds and communing with nature.
 But you do need to reserve well in advance through Banff National Park.

 There is also the Two Jack Main Campground, 12 kilometres from Banff.
 It offers 320 first come, first served secluded campsites as well as glamping options.
-The Tunnel Mountain Village Campground, just five kilometers from Banff offers 188 sites year-round.
+The Tunnel Mountain Village Campground, just five kilometres from Banff offers 188 sites year-round.

 Lake Louise, just 40 minutes from Banff needs to be included in any trip to the region, despite the fact it will literally be crawling with tourists at the height of the summer.
 Get an early start and you can beat the rush of humanity.